dh256git/project27/src/_includes/community/trainees.md

 We are committed to certifying achievements of trainees.
 Set your target, and share your experience with employers.

-Guests
+Registered member
-: after registration, during the onboarding activity (~4 hours of commitment over 1 month);
+: after completion of the onboarding activity (~4 hours of commitment over 1 month);

 Apprentice
 : after successful completion of 4 tasks (~4 hours of regular commitment per week, for 1 month);